championballer/LFmT/javascript/README.md

 ``

 preventDefault() method is to stop the browser from entering a default behaviour on certain event.
 Like the default setting in a browser is to follow a link when clicked but that can be prevented using preventDefault().
 Done through event object i.e. event.preventDefault();

+Looping in jQuery:

+``javascript
+for(let index = 0;i<$collection.length;index++)
+{
+	const $element = $collection[index];
+	//do something with the element
+}
+``

+An alternative for the above is the following

+``javascript
+	$collection.each(function(index,element){});
+``

+Adding jQuery using CDN(Content Delivery Network) is a neater way of using websites without needing the files offline of having to download them to run.

+## AJAX(Asyncronous Javascript and XML)

+loading content without reloading webpages.
+Examples include google maps, where we move around the map, without the page reloading.
+Or sites where voting is active.
+Its more like rather than asking for complete webpages on a certain event from a server.
+We ask for changes to be made to the current webpage and accordingly those changes sent as response by the server are incorporated.

+Official name is XMLHttpRequest(XHR) Object.

+A : Asynchronous - The webpage doesn't freeze whenever a request is sent out rather it continues to stay interactive and responds to other requests if made.
+The responses might not come in the same order as they were sent due to other constraints.

+XML : Way to handle server requests and responses.
+Not a preferred method any more.